 Reagan has a passion for justice.
 Prior to his elected experience, Reagan worked for the United States Department of Justice (DOJ) in various important roles.
 As Assistant United States Attorney for the Western District of Washington, he worked in the Terrorism and Violent Crime unit with Top Secret clearance.
 He also prosecuted in other jurisdictions, serving as Special Assistant United States Attorney for the Southern District of Florida and the District of Columbia.

 Reagan spent nearly three years working for the DOJ in Washington DC.
 President George W. Bush appointed him to serve as Senior Counsel to the Director for the Executive Office of United States Attorneys (EOUSA), the agency supporting the 93 United States Attorneys’ Offices.
 EOUSA provides support to nearly 10,000 lawyers and staff nationwide, and Reagan served in one of the agency’s most senior posts.
-In this capacity, he was the first National Coordinator for Project Safe Neighborhoods: America’s Network Against Gun Violence, a national initiative he helped to author in 2001.
-He also served DOJ as Counsel to the Assistant Attorney General for the Office of Justice Programs and Attorney Advisor for DOJ’s Office of Public Affairs.
+In this capacity, he was the first National Coordinator for Project Safe Neighborhoods, a national initiative he helped to author in 2001.
+He also served in the DOJ as Counsel to the Assistant Attorney General for the Office of Justice Programs and Attorney Advisor for DOJ’s Office of Public Affairs.

 Policy Emphasis and Priorities

 Reagan’s many accomplishments as a leader in criminal justice policy include supporting statewide bail reform for dangerous defendants following the tragic murders of four Lakewood, WA police officers in 2009.
 Reagan served as the statewide Executive Director of the Remember Lakewood Referendum Campaign, which amended the Washington State Constitution with one of the highest vote percentages in state history.